Through The Fibro Fog

 🍎 Ingredients

-This apple juice mocktail only uses a few ingredients, and has a gentle flavour from the apples and a hint of spice from the fresh ginger.
-Top with a thyme sprig for decoration if you like!
+This apple juice mocktail only uses a few ingredients, and has a gentle flavor from the apples and a hint of spice from the fresh ginger.

-• Thyme: for that pungent herb flavour.
+• Thyme - for that pungent herb flavor.
 Don't worry it isn't over-powering!

 📖 Swaps and variations